Argiope keyserlingi: Description

 Females of the species vary from 10 to 16 mm in size.
 Their glossy carapaces consist of silver, yellow, red, and black bands on their upper segment with two horizontal yellow belts beneath.
 Males of the species generally vary from 3 to 4 mm in size.
-They are brown and pearly colored.
+They are brown and pearly coloured.
 St. Andrew's cross spiders rest with their legs oriented in pairs.

 Distribution and habitat

 The St Andrew's cross spider can be found mostly in rainforest margins, open forests, and heathlands of eastern Australia.
-They can also be found in the northern segment of the Northern Territory, in the northern segment of Tasmania, in the western segment of Western Australia, near Tedi River of Papua New Guinea, in the Malakula island of Vanuatu, in all areas of Lord Howe Island, and even near the Shihe-Shiguan River in China.
+They can also be found in the northern segment of the Northern Territory, in the northern segment of Tasmania, in the western segment of Western Australia, near Tedi River of Papua New Guinea, on the Malakula island of Vanuatu, and on Lord Howe Island.
 They construct medium-sized webs on low, shrubby vegetation.

+Individuals tend to prefer closed habitats, with preferences being determined by foliage density and predator density.
+They avoid placing their webs within or between trees when there is bird presence.
+Juveniles are exclusively found in closed habitats, likely to avoid insectivores like birds and lizards and to find more favourable vegetation for building webs.
+A. keyserlingi may move into open habitats as subadults or adults, possibly due to requiring larger prey to sustain growth.

 Web

-Its web possesses meandering, bluish-white ribbons consisting of silk that can form either a full or partial cross through the center of the web.
-The purpose of the crucifix-like stabilimentum has long perplexed biologists, who first thought that the stabilimentum's purpose is to strengthen the web.
-Other ideas associate it with capturing prey or evading its predators, though the purpose of its stabilimentum remains a mystery.
-One feature of the stabilimentum is that it effectively reflects ultraviolet light, making it attractive to flying insects.
-Biologists think this may be to increase the chance of catching its prey.
-The design of the stabilimentum makes the web and the spider obvious to diurnal predators, especially birds and wasps.
-The shape of this decoration can vary from three shapes, a complete cross, a partial cross possessing one to three arms, or occasionally an absence of a decoration.
-This variability can induce web-recognition problems for predators.
-Biologists also found a possibility that the stabilimentum may be a warning to predators to stay away.
+The web of the orb-weaving spider possesses meandering, bluish-white ribbons consisting of silk that can form either a full or partial cross through the center of the web.
+The web decorations are usually cruciform, and are comprised zig-zag silk bands.
+The purpose of the stabilimentum has long perplexed biologists, who first thought that the stabilimentum's purpose was to strengthen the web.
+Other ideas associate it with capturing prey or evading its predators.

+The web patterns of A. keyserlingi can be highly variable and context-dependent, even within the same individual.
+The size of the web increases with the spider's size, but the size of the web decorations does not increase based on web size.
+A. keyserlingi will reconstruct their webs daily or every few days, depending on damage, with the frequency decreasing when exposed to predators or preparing to moult.
+If the web hasn't been destroyed (e.g. by predators or weather), the spider will consume the silk of the old web, allowing them to recycle the materials for construction of a new web.